The Circus Starring Britney Spears: Commercial response

 The second North American leg was also sold out, with a gross of $21.4 million and it was reported that the tour had grossed $94 million.
 Her first three shows in Melbourne were also sold out.
-The four shows at Acer Arena in Sydney sold 66,247 tickets, making Spears the highest selling act ever in the arena.
+The four shows at Acer Arena in Sydney sold 66,247 tickets, making Spears the highest-selling act ever in the arena.
 The tour was ranked at number seven on Billboards Top 25 Tours of 2009, with a previously reported gross of $94 million.
 However, only 70 of the 97 shows were counted.
 The Circus Starring Britney Spears also made Spears rank at number twenty one on the Top Touring Artists of the Decade, becoming the youngest artist in the list and also the fourth female artist, behind Madonna, Celine Dion and Cher.
 The tour was also ranked as the fourth highest-grossing tour of the year in North America, becoming the highest-grossing tour of the year by a solo artist.
 In February 2010, Pollstar released their Top 50 Worldwide Concert Tours of 2009.
-The tour ranked as the fifth highest-grossing tour, worldwide, of the year, with a gross of $131.8 million.
+The tour ranked as the fifth highest-grossing tour of the year, with a gross of $131.8 million and 1,406,466 tickets sold.